 Grounding: The fourth – most elusive suspect – could be the apartment’s A/C wiring.
 An old apartment that skipped grounding or the retrofit grounding in old buildings is always a possibility.
 In theory, your amp has a ground and the outlet has a ground, but in practice, it is possible that it is not connected or the wiring is faulty.
 This could be the problem area and you can cross-check this by either taking the amp to a friend’s place and checking if the problem persists.
 Alternatively, you can also get an A/C line tester to check the grounding in your apartment.
 If this is the problem, have a technician come and double-check it and get it sorted ASAP as it can lead to electrocution.

 Do guitar pickups cause radio interference?

-Poorly wound coils in any guitar pickup can be the reason for background interference.
+Poorly wound coils in any guitar pickup can be the reason for background interference (especially if they’re set to a low height and cranked to make up for the drop in volume).
 In fact, pickups are made from magnet surrounded (wound) by wire coils.
 When you strike the guitar string, it vibrates in the magnetic field of the pickup and an alternating current is generated that is converted into an audio signal.
 Subsequently, the coiled magnets also act as an antenna, making it possible to pick up stray airwaves and radio frequencies.

 None of that worked, now what?